zalo/zalo.github.io/_posts/2019-2-6-constraints.md

   - Constraints
   - Verlet
 ---
-The essence of constraints is projection.
+The essence of constraint is projection.

 **Find the minimum movement that satisfies the constraint.**